-Students who have earned a minimum score of 4 receive three to six credits for each Advanced Placement (AP) course falling in the domain of Arts & Sciences or Music Theory.
-Specific course information is available from the Assistant Registrar.
+Students who have earned a minimum score of 3 may receive three to six credits for each Advanced Placement (AP) test.
+Specific course and credit information is available from the Assistant Registrar.

 College Level Examination Program (CLEP)

 In the case of the College Level Examination Program (CLEP), students who have earned scores of at least 65 on tests prior to entering Westminster may apply these courses toward graduation.
 Students are limited to three credits per course unless additional credit is specifically authorized by the department.
 After enrolling at Westminster, students must obtain advance written approval from the department in order to earn credit through CLEP.